-DCA-6: Low/Moderate Income Benefit and Civil Rights Data Calculation
+Form DCA-6: Low/Moderate Income Benefit and Civil Rights Data Calculation

-Under the CDBG-DR and CDBG-MIT awards, applications are required to have at least a 51% benefit to low- and moderate- income persons for each activity (ADC costs are excluded).
+Under the CDBG-MIT program, applications are required to have at least a 51% benefit to lowand moderate- income persons for each activity (ADC costs are excluded).
 Income limits and the Guide to Acceptable Survey Methodology are provided on the website for reference.
 In addition, data must be provided to demonstrate compliance with applicable civil rights statutes.